 Check your Social Security benefits.

 While you might be entitled to Social Security benefits based on your ex-spouse’s work record, that could change upon remarriage.
-For more information, read: Benefits For Your Divorced Spouse.
+For more information, read Security Retirement Planner: Benefits For Your Divorced Spouse.

 Take similar precautions with property.
-The way a home is owned could affect how it passes upon death—and that could create unintended hardship for a family.
-For example, if you want your spouse and your children to benefit from the proceeds of your house, make sure your legal documents reflect these intentions.
-If properly established, certain types of trusts, as you’ll see below, can help you transfer property in line with your wishes.
+The way a home is owned could affect how it passes upon death—if the home is not transferred as intended, unintended hardship could be created for a family, who now may be homeless.
+For example, if you want your new spouse and your children to benefit from the proceeds of your house, make sure your legal documents reflect these intentions.
+If properly established, certain types of trusts, discussed below, can help you transfer property in line with your wishes.

 Spell it out: Consider wills, trusts, and taxes.